Rheinbote

-Rheinbote (Rhine Messenger, or V4) was a German short range ballistic rocket developed by Rheinmetall-Borsig at Berlin-Marienfelde during World War II.
+Rheinbote (Rhine Messenger) was a German short range ballistic rocket developed by Rheinmetall-Borsig at Berlin-Marienfelde during World War II.
 It was intended to replace, or at least supplement, large-bore artillery by providing fire support at long ranges in an easily transportable form.

 History

 One of the problems for the German military, and indeed any mobile military force, is the weight of the artillery and, more importantly, its ammunition supply.
 Battlefield rockets were intended to circumvent the problems, which led to the development of Rheinbote.
 The Rheinbote was the successor of the earlier Rheintochter (Rhine Maiden).

 Developed in 1943 by the Rheinmetall-Borsig company, Rheinbote was a four-stage solid-fuelled rocket, and the only long-range battlefield ballistic missile to enter service in World War II.
 The first test flights were carried out that year.
 Several changes were made to the system, but the basic design remained the same.
 It measured 11.4 m, with fins at the tail and one set of additional fins at each stage.
 The propellant was a diglycol dinitrate mix, which enabled test models to achieve a speed of 6,800 km/h, the fastest rocket of the period.

 The Rheinbote carried a 40 kg warhead (just 2.3% of the missile's total weight) to a height of 78,000 m, for an effective range of 160 km; it reached over 220 km in testing.
 For shorter ranges, some of the stages could be removed.
 It was launched from a simple rail on a mobile trailer, based on the one used to transport the V-2.
+Modified 88mm gun carriages were also used.
 It was aimed simply by pointing the trailer and elevating the launch gantry, a method not guaranteed to be accurate.

 Over 220 were constructed, with over 200 being used against the Belgian port of Antwerp between November 1944 and the end of the war.
 They caused only limited damage in small unpredictable areas of the city.

 Some were fired from positions near the town of Nunspeet in the Netherlands.

 The concept of long-range artillery rockets on the battlefield would remain undeveloped after the war.
 Even Rheinbote was not used in its intended role, but instead as a smaller version of the V-2 missile in the strategic role, for which its warhead was essentially useless due to its poor accuracy, small size, and its fusing, since it tended to bury itself in the ground before exploding.

 After the war, the Soviet Union seized the design.